 Documentation for the Expected Survival Life Tables

-The expected survival life tables are provided by individual year 1970-2009, individual age 0-99 years, and race (White, Black, Other (American Indian/Alaska Native, Asian/Pacific Islander), All races for Other unspecified 1991+ and Unknown).
-The maximum age for the 1970-2009 life tables has changed to 99 (from 118 used in the 1970-2007 life tables) because there is evidence that life tables for older ages are unstable.
+The expected survival life tables are provided by individual year 1970-2010, individual age 0-99 years, and race (White, Black, Other (American Indian/Alaska Native, Asian/Pacific Islander), All races for Other unspecified 1991+ and Unknown).
+The maximum age for the life tables is 99 (changed from 118 in the 1970-2007 life tables) because there is evidence that life tables for older ages are unstable.
 For more on the maximum age, see Expected Survival Life Tables.

 1970-2000 Expected Survival